 \section{Precise time step integration method}

-For decades, a dozen different ways to compute the matrix exponential have been examined \cite{Moler1978, Moler2003}.
-However, the exponential problem has not yet been fully resolved illustrates how important it is.
-PTSIM of matrix exponential was proposed in 1991 \cite{Zhong1991} and has been developed over the decades since then \cite{ZhongWilliams1994, Zhong1994, Zhong1995, Gao2016}.
-This method avoids computer truncation errors caused by fine division and improves the numerical solution of matrix exponential to computer accuracy.
+For decades, a dozen different methods for computing the matrix exponential have been examined \cite{Moler1978, Moler2003}.
+However, the fact that the exponential problem has not yet been fully resolved illustrates its importance.
+The PTSIM of matrix exponential was proposed in 1991 \cite{Zhong1991} and has been developed over the decades since then \cite{ZhongWilliams1994, Zhong1994, Zhong1995, Gao2016}.
+This method avoids computer truncation errors caused by fine division and improves the numerical solution of the matrix exponential to computer accuracy.
 When solving the equations of motion using stepwise integration, the matrix exponential operation involved is $e^{A\Delta t}$.
-According to the addition theorem of matrix exponential
+According to the addition theorem of matrix exponentials:

-where $A$ is matrix, $\Delta t$ is time step, $\varepsilon=\frac{\Delta t}{2^N}$ (usually $N$ is taken to be equal to 20).
-The matrix exponential can be approximated using Taylor series expansion (4 terms)
+where $A$ is a matrix, $\Delta t$ is the time step, and $\varepsilon=\frac{\Delta t}{2^N}$ (usually $N$ is taken to be equal to 20).
+The matrix exponential can be approximated using a Taylor series expansion (retaining four terms) as follows: